SkymanOne/SkymanOne.github.io/_posts/2022-06-21-gs-with-iced-2.md

 ```
 The button simply produces `CounterMessage::ChangePage` message with the specified values of `Views` enum.

 However, this is not it.
-Now, out application needs to know what view to show in the window.
+Now, our application needs to know what view to show in the window.

 In iced, every layout component implements `Widget` trait which can be converted into `Element<Message>` object.
 Essentially, the whole navigation in iced apps come down to drawing different groups of elements which are grouped by Layout components such as `Column`, `Row` and `Container`.